 Common Causes of Fatal Injuries

-The tragedy of a wrongful death has many potential causes.
+The tragedy of a fatal accident has many potential causes.
 The question is whether someone else’s negligence or carelessness led to the fatality.
 A wrongful death case may have to do with a situation that caused death immediately, or a situation that caused injuries that ultimately proved fatal.
 The exact source could be virtually anything, and the most typical include:

 - A fatal motor vehicle crash involving cars, trucks, motorcycles, buses, Ubers or Lyfts, or any other type of motor vehicle